citysciencelab/udh-dashboard-framework/README.md

 ```
 Plese note that the paths in the built /dist/ folder are all *absolute*!
 The built app cannot be opened on a local system, since it relies on the webserver to define a `root` path to its index.html.
+Further instruction on how to change the assigned root path within the build-config can be found in the [VUE-CLI documentation](https://cli.vuejs.org/config/#publicpath).

 ### Compiles and minifies for production
 ```